um-cf-microbiome/ml4cf/README.md

 a variety of other applications.

-This site was initally established by Garrett Meek.
+This site was initially established by Garrett Meek.
 His contributions to the site ended on May 25, 2018.

 This site is currently inactive.